-Sanctions and trade embargoes are measures implemented by governments or international organizations (such as the United Nations) that restrict business activities in certain countries.
+Sanctions (sometimes referred to as trade embargoes) are measures implemented by governments or international organizations (such as the United Nations) that restrict or outright prohibit business activities in or with certain countries (Sanctioned Countries), sectors, or persons (Sanctioned Persons).
 They are often intended to pressure governments of the Sanctioned Countries or Sanctioned Persons to change policies or practices considered by the sanctioning government to be harmful to international peace, security, or human rights.